 d.
 On the same System Default panel, the "Default Subfolder" field shows a comma-delimited list of recommended subfolder names.
 These are cosmetic names that help build the assembled destination path.
 Review the list, adding or subtracting entries.

 This is a comma-separated list, defaulting to: Projects, Daily, Weekly, Monthly, Adhoc, Test.
-Selecting "Projects, Daily, Weekly...." does nothing more than appends a common, predicable name to the already-typed destination path.
-The assembled path can be overrode and changed by re-typing the destination's path.
+Selecting "Projects, Daily, Weekly...." appends a common, predicable name to the already-typed destination path.
+The assembled path can be overrode and changed by re-typing the assembled destination path.

 Click SAVE and close the SystemDefault panel.